 Mulgrew Miller was one of the most inspirational musicians I have ever met.
-A master pianist, composer, and educator, Mulgrew was also a beautiful human being.
+A master pianist, composer, and educator, Mulgrew was truly a beautiful human being.

-Soon I was lucky again to watch him play with the Benny Golson Quartet at The Red Sea Jazz Festival in Eilat in 1992.
+A couple of years later I was lucky again to watch him play with the Benny Golson Quartet at The Red Sea Jazz Festival Eilat in 1992.

 I became to be a big fun of Grew (this is how the musicians call him).
 I tried to find everything with Mulgrew’s name – records featuring him as a sideman as well as his own recordings as a leader.
 I still remember the first time hearing him on Woody Shaw “Master of Art” – a brilliant record.

 I met Mulgrew Miller several years ago and got a chance to get to know him personally, talk to him, see his playing closely, and teach students.
-It was in June 2012 when Mulgrew Miller was invited for a week of clinics and workshops at The Center for Jazz Studies (New School Program) at The Israel Conservatory of Music In Tel Aviv.
+It was in June 2012 when Mulgrew Miller was invited for a week of clinics and workshops at The Center for Jazz Studies (New School Academic Program) at The Israel Conservatory of Music In Tel Aviv.

-It was a remarkable week full of music and a wonderful experience.
+It was a remarkable week full of music and wonderful experiences.

 Being a part of CJS faculty, I had quite a few chances to talk with Mulgrew and watch him play.

 I have made footage of Mulgrew piano class, his solo performance at Felicja Blumental Hall and the concert at the Einav Center featuring Mulgrew performances with the students and teachers ensembles and the Big Band.

 It was so sad to find out that a year later Mulgrew Miller has passed away.

-Mulgrew Miller was a great master.
+Mulgrew Miller was a true master.
 Although he was a busy musician who was in demand in the recording studio and on stage, I think Mulgrew has had to receive much greater appreciation.
 He is inspiring being a master musician, creative spirit a humble person and a wonderful human being for young musicians to come.

-Today I would like to share with you footage of some great moments captured from that remarkable week with Mulgrew Miller at The Center for Jazz Studies in Tel Aviv.
+Today, I would like to share with you footage of some great moments captured from that remarkable week with Mulgrew Miller at The Center for Jazz Studies in Tel Aviv.

 My Old Flame

 Mulgrew Miller talks about various aspects of solo piano playing.
-Speaking of one’s individual approach to playing standards, Mulgrew plays a short excerpt of a ballad My Old Flame (by Sam Coslow and Arthur Johnston).
-He does a beautiful and a really interesting reharmonization of the melody of a song.
+Speaking of one’s individual approach to playing standards, Mulgrew plays a short excerpt from a ballad My Old Flame (by Sam Coslow and Arthur Johnston).
+He does a beautiful and a really interesting re-harmonization of the melody of a song.

 Mulgrew stops playing in the middle trying to recall his arrangement.
 It would be nice to find the whole thing recorded, I wonder if he did.